Join Susan Duval and Mary Rondenet for the Adventure of a Lifetime!

 All tents are double occupancy / there are no single tents

-Two to four whale watching excursions per day
+Two to three whale watching excursions per day

 battery charging station / complimentary Wifi

-Flight to Cabo San Lucas and additional nights at hotel
+Flight to Cabo San Lucas and additional nights at hotels

-Charter flight airport landing fee of $35 USD per person, paid at camp
+Charter flight airport landing fee of $35 USD cash per person, paid at camp

 Suggested crew gratuities - typically between $250-300 USD per person.